asedl/xpaxmltest/XPATests/Doc/Installation/Magic.md

-# Getting information about the Magic runtime environemnt from inside a Magic application (project)
+# Getting information about the Magic runtime environment from inside a Magic application (project)

 ## How does XPATEST find the Magic installation it will use for shortcuts and (.ini) settings